 - Starting Location: Damrak, pier 5, 1012 LG Amsterdam, Netherlands

-- fully charged Smartphone with internet access to Google, Google Maps, and Wikipedia
+- fully charged Smartphone with internet access (data plan)

 Amsterdam is the Kingdom of the Netherland’s capital.
 However, it is not the seat of the government, which is The Hague.
 It has a rich artistic heritage and an elaborate canal system.
 These are lined with narrow houses with gabled facades dating back to the city’s 17th century Golden Age.

 The name Amsterdam is derived from Amstelredamme which roughly translates into a dam on the river Amstel, where this city’s roots are located in the 12th century.